A History Of Football On Thanksgiving

 What NFL team has never played on Thanksgiving?

-The first Thanksgiving Day football game was played in Philadelphia in 1869.
-According to that year’s November 17 edition of the Evening Telegraph newspaper, “a foot-ball match between twenty-two players of the Young America Cricket Club and the Germantown Cricket Club will take place on Thanksgiving Day at 12 1/2 o’clock, on the grounds of the Germantown Club.”
+According to that year’s November 17 edition of the Evening Telegraph newspaper, “a football match between twenty-two players of the Young America Cricket Club and the Germantown Cricket Club will take place on Thanksgiving Day at 12 1/2 o’clock, on the grounds of the Germantown Club.”

 At the collegiate level, Princeton University and Yale University played on Thanksgiving from 1876 to 1881.